mderriey/mderriey.github.io/_posts/2020-08-08-a-look-at-the-aspnet-core-logging-provider-for-app-service.md

 }
 ```

-The other configuration that is requires is the JSON file from which the logging configuration is loaded from.
+The other configuration that is required is the JSON file from which the logging configuration is loaded from.
 We've seen that this file is loaded from `%HOME%\site\diagnostics\settings.json`, so let's create it in the appropriate location.
 The example below enabled logging to the file system, with a minimum log level of Information: